 And as Christmas approaches, we thought we could help you with your shopping so we took the liberty to select a few exhibitors, whose work will sure appeal to you:

-- jewelry from bike tubes and lamps from subway posters by OTRA DESIGN. free viagra samples
+- jewelry from bike tubes and lamps from subway posters by OTRA DESIGN. generic viagra price in india

-- a line of eco-conscious T-shirts printed in Quebec with environment-friendly water-based inks by PLB store. cheap viagra pills free shipping
+- a line of eco-conscious T-shirts printed in Quebec with environment-friendly water-based inks by PLB store. where to buy safe generic viagra

 - elderberry jams and jellies by Karine Jankovsky – PS: We have tasted it and it’s yammilicious!!

 - handbags, baby shoes, hair bead, etc. by Radiolisal. www.etsy.com/shop/radiolisal

 The opening game will confront Germany and Canada … our hearts will swing, but in order to encourage those two Women’s Soccer teams, come and have a drink and celebrate with us on June 26 at noon.
 This event will be presented by StéréoKULTUR in collaboration with the Goethe Institut.

 StéréoKULTUR is proud to co-present a unique event: the Montreal concert of the Swiss a-cappella revelation ‘The Glue’.

 The Glue, that is a-cappella at its finest – modern, young, and with a good touch of humor.
 Currently they are presenting their program ‘Kin’ de lele’ on a North-American tour.
 In the Montreal concert the five performers will feature songs in German, English and Italian.